 - Alberta Soil and Groundwater Remediation Guidelines

-Look up any licences, approvals or other regulatory authorizations issued by Alberta Environment and Parks:
+The Authorization Viewer allows you to look up any licences, approvals or other regulatory authorizations issued by Alberta Environment and Parks.

 - Ground Source Heat Exchange Systems in Alberta

-Ground source heat exchange systems, completed above the Base of Groundwater Protection, are regulated under the Directive for Water Wells and Ground Source Heat Exchange Systems.
+Ground source heat exchange systems, completed above the Base of Groundwater Protection, are regulated under the Water Wells and Ground Source Heat Exchange Systems Directive.

 An Approval to Drill will be required, as of January 1, 2020, for contractors drilling vertical closed-loop ground source heat exchange wells (cased or uncased boreholes) and installing earth loops for these closed-loop geoexchange systems.